AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 	- Class: Cleric of the Matron of Ravens, the goddess of death
 	- Background: Member of the Cobalt Soul and Aza's adoptive sister
 - Thekar, a male mountain dwarf
-	- Hair: Sandy blonde
+	- Hair: Sandy blonde, very bushy, tied in a half-up ponytail.
+Long beard and mustache with several small braids.
 	- Skin: weathered white
 	- Eyes: icy blue
 	- Clothing: Tight weathered leather that used to be dyed black
 	- Weapons and/or armor:
-	- Class: rogue who was turned to stone hundreds of years ago.
-He was discovered by the party in an evil temple and revived.
-He has light but weathered skin and bushy, sandy colored hair, eyebrows, beard and mustache, with clever eyes the color of a clear winter sky.
-He wears weathered leather armor that used to be black, climbing gear with teal accents, and he carries a light crossbow on his back, war hammer in his hand, and a grappling hook on his belt.
+		- Black leather climbing gear with teal accents
+		- Light crossbow
+		- pick hammer
+		- grappling hook
-	- Background:
+	- Class: rogue
+	- Background: Cave delving.
+Turned to stone hundreds of years ago.
+Discovered by Aza, Thrast, and Perjeon in an evil temple and revived.
 - Ilena
-	- Hair:
+	- Hair: Curly black
-	- Skin:
+	- Skin: Copper
-	- Eyes:
+	- Eyes: Hazel
-	- Clothing:
+	- Clothing: White linen
 	- Weapons and/or armor:
 	- Role:
 	- Background: